 Pricing is always a key factor to a product’s success.
 With the explosion of over-the-top/internet-enabled mobile messaging services, this is truer than ever with many of these services being marketed or perceived as “free”.
 In order for a new service such as (Rich Communication Services or RCS) to succeed, pricing must be clear and predictable.
-As the first few launches commence in Spain, the US and Germany, the pressure is on to find which model works best not only for the operator, but more importantly, for the consumer.gateway sms
+As the first few launches commence in Spain, the US and Germany, the pressure is on to find which model works best not only for the operator, but more importantly, for the consumer.sms campaign

 There appears to be three variations of pricing models employed by operators so far.
 We explore the pros and cons of each: